Jean-Zombie/cookiecutter-django-wagtail/README.rst

     :target: https://github.com/ambv/black
     :alt: Code style: black

+Cookiecutter-Django-Wagtail is a fork of the awesome Cookiecutter Django.
 Powered by Cookiecutter_, Cookiecutter Django is a framework for jumpstarting production-ready Django projects quickly.